 The users at Stack Overflow don’t take lightly questions that haven’t been researched or properly analyzed.
 And while this might feel offputting, it helps to create a strong sense of purpose.

 You see, whenever a user submits an answer to a question, other users can come forward and upvote that answer.
-In the end, you get several ‘verified’ answers that thoroughly answer the users’ question.
+In the end, you get several ‘verified’ answers that thoroughly answer the users’ questions.
 As a result, the hierarchy of the site remains clear and consistent.

 As a beginner front-end developer, you’ll want to use Stack Overflow to understand certain topics, but also to ask questions if you have to.
-For the majority of the beginner stuff though, you should be able to find concise answers within seconds.
+For the majority of the beginner stuff, though, you should be able to find concise answers within seconds.